-- > Out of 50 marks for CIA, 25 marks are allocated for Mid examinations.
-In each semester two mid examinations to be conducted and the average of the two will be considered. - > I mid examination is to be conducted in offline mode at college level and II mid examination is to be conducted in online mode at department level. - > I mid examination to be conducted in offline mode in which the student should attempt one essay question for ten marks out of two questions, two short answer questions with five marks each out of four questions and five objective questions to be given for each paper. - > Question paper is to be given as per the following structure for the courses with 4 units
+- Out of 50 marks for CIA, 25 marks are allocated for Mid examinations.
+In each semester two mid examinations to be conducted and the average of the two will be considered. - I mid examination is to be conducted in offline mode at college level and II mid examination is to be conducted in online mode at department level. - O I mid examination to be conducted in offline mode in which the student should attempt one essay question for ten marks out of two questions, two short answer questions with five marks each out of four questions and five objective questions to be given for each paper. - Question paper is to be given as per the following structure for the courses with 4 units

-S.No Unit No Long Answer Question(10M) Short Answer Question(5 M) Objective Questions(1M) 1 I 1 0 1
+S.No Unit No Long Answer Short Answer Objective

+Question(10M) Question(5 M) Questions(1M)

+1 I 1 0 1

 2 II 1 0 1

 3 III 0 2 1

 4 IV 0 2 1+ one question from anyunit with more syllabus weightage

-For I mid examination to be conducted in offline mode, Question paper is to be given as per the following structure for the courses with 5 units
+• For I mid examination to be conducted in offline mode, Question paper is to begiven as per the following structure for the courses with 5 units

-.No Unit No Long Answer Question(10M) Short Answer Question(5 M) Objective Question s(1M)
+S.No Unit No Long Answer Short Objective

+Question(10M Answer Questions(1M

+) Question(5)

+M)

 1 I 1 0 1

 2 II 1 0 1

 3 III 0 1 1

 4 IV 0 1 1

 5 V 0 1+ one question from any unit(III or IV or V) with more syllabus weightage 1

-The remaining 25 marks for CIA are allocated as per the following structure.
+• The remaining 25 marks for CIA are allocated as per the following structure.

-Project-10M Viva on Assignment- 5M Seminar- 5M Clean & green and theory- 3M Attendance- 2M
+Project- Viva on Assignment- 5M Seminar- 5M Clean & green and 10M theory- 3M Attendance- 2M